Supporters

 Dr. Lucie Gagné

 Dr. Lucie Gagné is an award-winning designer with broad experience in interior / architectural design.
 Ms. Gagné has been teaching in the School of Design at Kwantlen Polytechnic University since 1998.
 In addition to teaching, she is the coordinator of the Interior Design program; she has been involved in the establishment of international partnerships and exchanges, and conducted field study educational travel to a number of international destinations.
+She is interested in the possibilities that can result from the spontaneous collision of ideas when people from differing backgrounds and experiences collaborate; and in the integration of diverse and global approaches in making informed connections across disciplines and international boundaries.
+Her research interests focus on the practices of experiential learning within a non-formal, cross-cultural, and global context; and the interrelationship between pedagogy, people, and place.

 Kshamta Hunter